-Trustee meetings are held the third Wednesday of each month at 4:00 pm at the library.
+Trustee meetings usually are held the third Wednesday of each month at 4:00 pm at the library.
 Check the Library Calendar for changes or click here for a list of 2019 meetings.

 Rick Stinchfield (President) : Rick and Lynne Stinchfield moved to Pagosa Springs in 2006, continuing a lifetime of westward migration.
 Rick’s career was in higher education administration, much of it at the University of Northern Iowa.
 The Stinchfields volunteer at the Pagosa Ranger District of the San Juan National Forest, and for three months each year in interpretation at Capitol Reef National Park in Utah.
 The warmth of Pagosans and the beauty and accessibility of the surrounding public lands make Pagosa Springs a special place.
 Both Rick and Lynne are proud to support the Ruby Sisson Library, a critical and welcoming community asset.

 Carol Sheets (Secretary) : Carol joined the Board in October 2015 and has been a volunteer for the past year and a half.
 She grew up in rural Pennsylvania then lived in Cambridge, MA and Virginia.
 She fell in love with the mountains and retired to Pagosa Springs in 2013 after 35 years as an analytical chemist.
 She enjoys hiking and biking and is getting reacquainted with sewing and knitting.
 Of course, she also loves reading and spending time at the library.